 Also, it’s important to remember that you may have to re-register for VAT if you begin running a business which was previously registered under another owner.

 You can register for VAT even if your turnover hasn’t crossed the prevailing threshold.
 You may benefit from offsetting the VAT on company purchases, for example.
-Furthermore, you may feel than being VAT registered makes your company look more professional – in the professional services industries particularly.
+Furthermore, you may feel that being VAT registered makes your company look more professional – in the professional services industries particularly.